-The primary street network consists of primary, secondary, and Tertiary 1 streets.
+MO.37 The primary street network consists of primary, secondary, and tertiary 1 streets.
 Developers must follow the prescribed nature and locations of these streets, with a degree of design tolerance to accommodate site-specific needs.
-The finer Tertiary 2 street network is not explicitly coded but should be designed in alignment with the street network principles outlined earlier.
+The finer tertiary 2 street network is not explicitly coded but should be designed in alignment with the street network principles outlined earlier.

-Key Routes:
+Key routes:

-- Route 1: New primary street (Homestead Link Road) - Route 2: New primary street (Potsford Dam Link Road) - Route 3: New secondary street (Community Spine) - Route 4: Upgrade of Cawston Lane to secondary street - Route 5: New secondary street (Sustainable Transport Corridor) - Routes 6-14: A series of new Tertiary 1 link streets. - 7: Modal filter to sustainable transport corridor
+- Route 1: New primary street (Homestead Link Road) - Route 2: New primary street (Potsford Dam Link Road) - Route 3: New secondary street (Community Spine) - Route 4: Upgrade of Cawston Lane to secondary street - Route 5: New secondary street (Sustainable Transport Corridor) - 7: Modal filter to sustainable transport corridor

-These streets must establish at least two connections to the main street network, forming the backbone for a future grid of Tertiary 2 streets (not depicted in the framework).
+MO.38 These streets must establish at least two connections to the main street network, forming the backbone for a future grid of tertiary 2 streets (not depicted in the framework).